McDonnell Douglas KC-10 Extender: Netherlands

-In this function, the aircraft was deployed to Kosovo to evacuate refugees, to the Caribbean and Central America to provide humanitarian aid after the hurricanes Luis, Georges and Mitch and to various countries in Africa and Asia to provide development aid.
-In 1998, the aircraft were used to evacuate Dutch citizens from Indonesia during the Fall of Suharto.
+In this function, the aircraft was deployed to Kosovo to evacuate refugees, to the Caribbean and Central America to provide humanitarian aid after the hurricanes Luis, Georges and Mitch and to countries in Africa and Asia to provide development aid.
+In 1998, the aircraft evacuated Dutch citizens from Indonesia during the Fall of Suharto.
 Dutch KDC-10s operated out of Manas AFB in support of allied forces during Operation Enduring Freedom and in support of Allied Air Force over Iraq and Syria.

 A third cargo-only DC-10, registered T-255 was acquired and served for three years before being withdrawn from service in April 2014 due to Dutch defense cuts and flown to Newquay Airport for scrapping.
 The KDC-10s in Dutch service were replaced with the Airbus A330 MRTT.
 The first aircraft, registered T-264/'Prins Bernhard' and due for a major service, was withdrawn from use in November 2019, prior to being transferred to its new owner, Omega Aerial Refueling Services, an American defense contractor.
 The last KDC-10, registered T-235/'Jan Scheffer' remained in Dutch service until October 2021.
 The aircraft left The Netherlands bound for service with Omega in October 2021.